samuelsonneil/React_New/README.md

-#How to set up new React project with Webpack and Hotloader
+# How to set up new React project with Webpack and Hotloader

-###Steps
+### PROCESS

 ##### Run `npm init`